INCOME WITHHOLDING

 If funds have been incorrectly garnished from SSI funds (e.g., through lien levy or income withholding), the funds must be returned to the NCP within 5 business days after the Office of Recovery Services (ORS) has determined that SSI payments or concurrent SSI payments and SSDI or SSR benefits have been incorrectly garnished from the NCP’s financial account.

-2. Use available resources.
+1. Use available resources.

-OCSS has provided an SSA Issue Resolution form to be used by state agencies to resolve issues with the SSA.
+NOTE: OCSS has provided an SSA Issue Resolution form to be used by state agencies to resolve issues with the SSA.
 This form will be maintained by PAU.
-PAU will add the information listed above to the form and forward the completed form to the Employer Services Liaisons Team at OCSS via an encrypted email.
+If you are unable to obtain the requested information using step #1 above, resulting in you being unable to successfully issue an income withholding contact the Policy Analyst Unit (PAU).

 Procedures for Social Security Withholding